transloadit/uppy/website/src/docs/server.md

   - oauthDomain - if you have multiple instances of uppy server with different (and maybe dynamic) subdomains, you can set a master domain (e.g `sub1.mydomain.com`) to handle your oauth authentication for you.
 This would then redirect to the slave subdomain with the required credentials on completion.
   - validHosts - if you are setting a master `oauthDomain`, you need to set a list of valid hosts, so the master oauth handler can validate the host of the uppy instance requesting the authentication.
 This is basically a list of valid domains running your uppy server instances.
 The list may also contain regex patterns. e.g `['sub2.mydomain.com', 'sub3.mydomain.com', '(\\w+).mydomain.com']`

 5. **sendSelfEndpoint(optional)** - This is basically the same as the `server.host + server.path` attributes.
-The major reason for this attributes is that, when set, it adds the value as the `i-am` header of every request response.
+The major reason for this attribute is that, when set, it adds the value as the `i-am` header of every request response.

 6. **customProviders(optional)** - This option enables you to add custom providers along with the already supported providers.
 See [Adding Custom Providers](#Adding-Custom-Providers) for more information.

-7. **uploadUrls(optional)** - An array of urls (full path), which uppy-server should only upload to.
+7. **uploadUrls(optional)** - An array of urls (full path), which uppy-server should only upload to (i.e uploads will not be permitted to other urls, except for those specified in this array).

-8. **secret(required)** - A secret string with which uppy uses to generate authorization tokens.
+8. **secret(required)** - A secret string which uppy uses to generate authorization tokens.

 9. **debug(optional)** - A boolean flag to tell uppy whether or not to log useful debug information while running.